Detecting Coordinated Behaviour on Video-First Platforms: The Challenge of Multimodality and Complex Similarity on TikTok: Detecting online coordination

-A small number of studies take the route of similarity-based coordination detection.
-Post similarity-based co-actions include co-posting, co-images, and co-videos \citep{Pacheco2021, DeClerck2024}.
-Within post similarity, research has mainly focused on detecting similarities in text, such as co-mentions, co-URLs, and co-hashtags \citep{Ng2023, Magelisnki_2021}.
-Some approaches convert images into text using machine learning to analyse descriptions rather than visuals \citep{Stampe2023}, which has been shown to better capture connotative aspects of the images \citep{Arminio25}.
-Studies have also explored text within images \citep{Soares2023} and metadata analysis \citep{Yu2021}.
-To identify similar posts, researchers create content networks (e.g.~text-text or image-image) that can be transformed into user-user coordination networks \citep{huiXian_2022, Ng2022}.
+Another key feature of contemporary video-first platforms is the potential for complex similarity between posts.
+These online spaces support platforms cultures in which it is common for users to echo other posts with minor modifications.
+This complicates comparison between posts, and relying on the identification of identical content to trace coordination has less traction.

-Similar to the approach we propose in this paper, recent work on TikTok independently performed by \cite{Luceri2025} also turns to similarity functions.
-The study found that measures from other platforms can translate well to TikTok, such as using the hashtag-sequence, while also revealing major challenges in addressing the problem of coordinated behaviour detection on TikTok in the definition of reasonable similarity function, especially for the audio transcript.
+A small number of studies are forging a promising path towards similarity-based coordination detection, i.e. similarity functions that take two potential targets (e.g. video frames, audio transcripts) as input and return a value indicating how similar they are.
+Co-actions targeting similar but not necessarily identical content include posting tweets containing similar texts, or posting similar images or videos \parencite{Pacheco2021, DeClerck2024}.
+Some approaches convert images into text using machine learning to analyse descriptions rather than visuals \parencite{Stampe2023}, which has been shown to better capture connotative aspects of the images \parencite{Arminio25}.
+Others have explored comparing text within images \parencite{Soares2023} and metadata \parencite{Yu2021}.
+To identify similar posts, researchers create content networks (e.g.~text-text or image-image) that can be transformed into user-user coordination networks \parencite{huiXian_2022, Ng2022}.